Tarzan: Name

 "Tarzan" is the ape-name of John Clayton, Viscount Greystoke, according to Burroughs's Tarzan, Lord of the Jungle.
 (Later, less canonical sources, notably the 1984 film Greystoke, make him Earl of Greystoke.)
 The narrator in Tarzan of the Apes describes both "Clayton" and "Greystoke" as fictitious names, implying that, within the fictional world that Tarzan inhabits, he may have a different real name.

 Burroughs considered other names for the character, including "Zantar" and "Tublat Zan", before he settled on "Tarzan".
-In the language of the Mangani, or great apes, Tarzan means "white–skin".
+In the language of the Mangani, or great apes, Tarzan means "white-skin".
 Though the copyright on Tarzan of the Apes has expired in the United States and in other countries, Edgar Rice Burroughs, Inc. claims the name "Tarzan" as a trademark.

 The community of Tarzana, Los Angeles, occupies the former Tarzana Ranch, owned by Burroughs and named for Tarzan.

 Jane

-As an 18-year-old, Tarzan meets a young American woman named Jane Porter.
+As an 18-year-old, Tarzan meets a young American woman from Baltimore, Maryland named Jane Porter.
 She, her father, and others of their party are marooned on the same coastal jungle area where Tarzan's human parents were 20 years earlier.
-When Jane returns to the United States, Tarzan leaves the jungle in search of her, his one true love.
+When Jane returns to Maryland, Tarzan leaves the jungle in search of her, his one true love.
 In The Return of Tarzan, Tarzan and Jane marry.
 In later books, he lives with her for a time in England.
 They have one son, Jack, who takes the ape name Korak (the Killer).
 Tarzan is contemptuous of what he sees as the hypocrisy of civilization, so Jane and he return to sub-Saharan Africa, making their home on an extensive estate in British East Africa that becomes a base for Tarzan's later adventures.

 As revealed in Tarzan's Quest, Tarzan, Jane, Tarzan's monkey friend Nkima, and their allies gained some of the Kavuru's pills that grant immortality to their consumer.

 Physical abilities

 Tarzan's agility, speed, and strength allow him to kill a leopard in 1921's The Adventures of Tarzan.

 Tarzan's jungle upbringing gives him abilities far beyond those of ordinary humans.
 These include climbing, clinging, and leaping as well as any great ape.
 He uses branches, swings from vines to travel at great speed, and can use his feet like hands (he prefers going barefoot because he relies on the flexibility of bare feet), a skill acquired among the anthropoid apes.

-His strength, speed, stamina, agility, reflexes, and swimming skills are extraordinary; he has wrestled not just full-grown apes, but also gorillas, lions, rhinos, crocodiles, pythons, leopards, sharks, tigers, giant seahorses, and even dinosaurs (when he visited Pellucidar).
-Tarzan is a skilled tracker, and uses his exceptional hearing and keen sense of smell to follow prey or avoid predators.
+Tarzan has exceptional strength, speed, stamina, agility, reflexes, and swimming skills.
+He uses his abilities and power to wrestle dangerous animals like apes, gorillas, leopards, lions, pythons, and crocodiles.
+There are situations where he has even fought larger creatures like rhinos, tigers, sharks, giant seahorses, and dinosaurs in the Pellucidar era.

+Tarzan is also a skilled tracker who uses his sharp hearing and sense of smell to follow prey and avoid predators.